 Discussion on 2nd round (if applicable)

+Continue the discussion on the above topics and try to capture the agreements in a WF.
+Please see at the bottom for the WF document.

 Topic #2: Repeater Class/Type

 The discussion on the definition of the repeater classes and types has been ongoing for a few meetings.
 In the previous meeting the following agreements were reached: